-I‘m Christie Dietz and originally from London, I lived in the north of England and France and travelled all over the world (and went back to London again) before moving to the Rheingau – Germany’s Riesling region – in April 2010, with my German husband.
-I now live a much less hectic life in the beautiful spa town of Wiesbaden, not far from Frankfurt, with him (“B”) and our two small children, my great aunt’s steak knives and a very large collection of books.
-EDIT: As of October 2016, we are spending 12 months in Washington, DC.
+Hello!
+I’m Christie Dietz and originally from London, I lived in the north of England and France and travelled all over the world (and returned to London for a while) before moving to the Rheingau – Germany’s Riesling region – in April 2010, with my German husband.
+I now live a considerably less hectic life in the beautiful spa town of Wiesbaden, not far from Frankfurt, with him (“B”) and our two small children, my great aunt’s steak knives and a very large collection of books.
+We moved to Washington, DC, for 12 months in October 2016, but are now settled back home in Germany.

-Don’t be misled by the shininess of this site or the images on my Instagram page; I’m a relaxed and chaotic sort of a person, so just because I’ve rustled up a half-decent photograph of a plate of food, it doesn’t mean I didn’t create a huge mess (and probably burn myself) making it.
+Don’t be misled by the shininess of this site or some of the images on my Instagram page: I’m mostly a laid back, chaotic sort of a person, so just because I’ve rustled up a half-decent photograph of a plate of food, it doesn’t mean I didn’t create a huge mess (and probably burn myself) making it.

 This week, I tried very hard to bake @wednesdaychef's Zimtsterne.
 The first time, a three-year-old boy (mine) enthusiastically added cinnamon to the meringue-in-progress, rendering it an irreparable flat mess.
 The second time, my impatience and imprecision led to a rather unworkable dough.
 So, I made "Zimtschneebällchen" with it instead.
 Aesthetically speaking they may be almost as far from snowballs as they are from stars, but they taste sublime: chewy and almondy with a lovely festive hint of cinnamon, and they're perfect with a mug of hot chocolate.
 Happy 3.
 Advent!